molgenis/molgenis.org/public/documentation/install.md

 echo 'CATALINA_OPTS="-Xmx2g -XX:+UseConcMarkSweepGC -XX:+CMSClassUnloadingEnabled -Dmolgenis.home=${molgenis_home_folder}"' > ${apache-tomcat_folder}/bin/setenv.sh
 ```

 The -Dmolgenis.home property tells tomcat where to find your properties file.
+Replace the ${molgenis_home_folder} with the location of your molgenis home.
 Note that you should **NOT** use relative paths in your apache-tomcat configuration.
 Always use absolute paths to point to your molgenis-server.properties.

 **Setting up your MySQL**
 If you are unfamiliar with MySQL, follow one of their [MySQL installation guides](http://dev.mysql.com/doc/refman/5.7/en/windows-installation.html).
 Once you have a MySQL server running, login as admin user and type the following commands: